 I've been working in the U.S. as a software engineer with an H-1B visa for more than a year now.
 My employer just informed me that my last day of work will be this Friday.
 Apparently, the company is going through a restructuring, and my job is being eliminated.
 Does my H-1B visa allow for any grace period, or will I be out of status or "illegal" after my job ends?
 Can I ask for another visa to look for a job?

-To answer your first question, there is no grace period for an H-1B worker once the employment ends.
-Therefore, if your job ends Friday, you will not be maintaining lawful status as of Saturday.
+To answer your first question, there is a 60-day maximum grace period for an H-1B worker once the employment ends.
+Therefore, if your job ends Friday, you will have a maximum of 60 days to arrange for another employer to submit an H-1B petition for you, change to another status, or depart the United States.
 The H-1B visa category requires you to be working and getting paid, as outlined in your employer's H-1B petition, to maintain lawful status.
-Once your employment ends, you're not maintaining status.
-But as noted, you may have some options.
+Once your employment ends, you're not maintaining status, but the regulation gives you up to 60 days to get your status in order.

 Find Another Job Quickly

-What this means in practical terms is that you have a month in which to find a new job and have the new employer file an H-1B petition for you.
-If the next employer's petition is filed more than 30 days after you lose your job, the odds that USCIS will approve it decrease significantly.
-In most cases, if it's been more than 30 days since the last H-1B job ended, the safer course of action is to have the new employer file a petition without a request to extend your status.
+If it's been more than 60 days since the last H-1B job ended, and you’re still in the U.S., the safer course of action is to have the new employer file a petition without a request to extend your status.
 In this case, once USCIS approves the petition, you would travel outside the U.S., obtain an H-1B visa at the U.S. consulate abroad, and then return to the U.S. to start working for the new employer.
+The benefit with this option is that it avoids the question of whether you were maintaining status.

 If You Have an H-1B Spouse: Change to Dependent H-4 Status